 Remember this name if you’ve never heard it before: Tore Skeie.
 What guts, what talent for writing and storytelling this historian and author has!

 5 out of 6 stars

-If you’ve never read about Olav Haraldsson before, the thought of him as a saint will seem absurd after reading Tore Skeie’s brilliant book The White Christ...A fresh breeze of a history book, extremely well written.”
+If you’ve never read about Olav Haraldsson before, the thought of him as a saint will seem absurd after reading Tore Skeie’s brilliant book The Battle of the North...A fresh breeze of a history book, extremely well written.